New Students: Welcome to the ILR School

 All New Students

 Your academic advisors are those of us in the ILR Office of Student Services.
-We are: Laura Lewis, Kevin Harris, Britt Gamble, and Jenn Weidner.
-Faculty and Student Advisors who have experience working with first year and transfer students will be assigned to you as well.
-You will hear from your student advisor over the summer.
-Once the semester begins, you may meet with your Faculty and Student Advisor in group and individual gatherings.
+We are Laura Lewis, Kevin Harris, Britt Gamble, and Jenn Weidner.
+Faculty advisors and peer mentors who have experience working with first-year and transfer students will be assigned to you as well.
+You will hear from your peer mentor over the summer.
+Once the semester begins, you may meet with your faculty advisor and peer mentor in group and individual gatherings.
 You are about to embark on a tremendous academic journey at an institution that offers you limitless opportunities for intellectual, social, recreational, and personal development.
 We are dedicated to helping you achieve goals you may want to reach in each of those areas.
 Please don't hesitate to contact any one of us in the ILR Office of Student Services if you have questions over the summer.
 We can be reached at 607-255-2223, email@example.com or firstname.lastname@example.org.

 We can't wait to meet you!